argoproj/argo-workflows/docs/running-locally.md

 ## Git Clone

-Close the Git repo into: `$(GOPATH)/src/github.com/argoproj/argo-workflows`.
+Clone the Git repo into: `$(GOPATH)/src/github.com/argoproj/argo-workflows`.
 Any other path will mean the code generation does not work.

 ## Development Container